Feeling a Bit Batty?

 close up of a louse against a white background - keep pests away from your home with florida pest control

 The beginning of a new school year presents certain problems we all have to deal with.
-One common problem is Head Lice.
+One common problem is head lice.
+Let’s talk about how they spread, and what you can do about them.

 Head Lice can be transferred from person to person through personal contact or by sharing certain items such as combs, brushes, caps, clothing, etc. At school, children often play in close contact with each other and share many of these items.
 Since Head Lice don’t fly or have strong jumping legs like fleas, close contact is the primary avenue of spreading from host to host.
 It’s best that children are taught not to share personal belongings such as hats, brushes, and combs with other classmates.